 Breaking California’s texting and driving law, and subsequently causing a car accident, is an act of negligence that is punishable with fines and liability for damages.
 Despite the risks, California drivers text and drive daily.
 According to the California Office of Traffic Safety, 61% of California drivers reported a cell phone using driver hitting or almost hitting them in the past.
 As the victim in a distracted driving crash, you are most likely eligible for full recovery of damages.
 The attorneys at Henshaw & Henry can help you pursue compensation.

 At Henshaw & Henry, PC, we have the tools to gather evidence that a driver was texting or otherwise illegally using an electronic device while driving at the time of your collision.
 As soon as you retain our firm, we will file an action to preserve evidence.
 This will safeguard the driver’s cell phone records from destruction.
 We can collect the driver’s phone records to serve as evidence of illegal or negligent cell phone use.
 We can also collect eyewitness statements, in case someone saw the driver texting prior to the collision.

 To have a personal injury claim against the distracted driver, you must prove that a) the driver owed you a duty of care, b) the driver breached this duty, c) the breach caused the crash, and d) you suffered damages as a result.
-The team of attorneys at Henshaw & Henry, PC understands all of the elements and requirements to pursue compensation for a car accident in the San Jose civil courts.
+The team of San Jose injury attorneys at Henshaw & Henry, PC understands all of the elements and requirements to pursue compensation for a car accident in the San Jose civil courts.
 Contact us to learn more about your potential claim.